willmiraglia3/Datathon2025/README.md

 In this challenge, we aim to predict the Vehicle Population for different types of cars.
 Vehicle Population refers to the total inventory of vehicles categorized by features such as model year, fuel type, and vehicle category.

+# Data

+###  Data Cleaning

+To clean the data, We imputed missing categorical values with the category "Missing," which was directly compatible with our CatBoost model.
+We also added functionality to one-hot encode our predictors throughout our modeling framework, but we ended up not using this feature.

+### Additional Data

+We wanted to add some macro data to our analysis.
+We found there to be sufficient data for our predictions on FRED.
+We added the Consumer Price Index for All Urban Consumers: Used Cars and Trucks in the US City Average.
+This alternative data allowed us to see macro impacts to add to other categorical data like Model Year.
+We will call this CPI in this report.
+This data was monthly from 1970 to 2024.
+Since we are predicting on data up till 2026.
+We simply forecasted the data to fill in this gaps.
+For "Missing" Model Year, we inputted the mean of the CPI over time.

 # Our Model:

 We use CatBoost models to predict Vehicle Population.
 Our method involves grouping the data based on key features (referred to as basis columns) and training separate models for each group.